hazlolabs/hazlolabs/content/pages/index.md

       actions:
         justifyContent: flex-start
     text: >
-      If you are an innovator using tech to solve real problems across the spectrum

-      If your vision pushes boundaries and solves real problems, we want to connect.
+      If your vision pushes boundaries and solves real problems using technology, we want to connect.
   - type: CtaSection
     title: Let's do this
     text: >